thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 would be "https://osvc.example.com/.well-known/oblivious-configs".

-As another example, the URI for the following record:
+As another example, the configuration URI for the following record:

 ~~~
 _dns.resolver.arpa  7200  IN SVCB 1 doh.example.net (
+     alpn=h2 dohpath=/dns-query{?dns}
-     alpn=h2 dohpath=/dns-query{?dns} oblivious-gateway=odoh.example.net )
+     oblivious-gateway=odoh.example.net )
 ~~~

 would be "https://odoh.example.net/.well-known/oblivious-configs".